JamShou/Cloneify/README.md

 - **Node.js**: The backend of Cloneify is built using Node.js to handle user authentication and data management.

-- **MongoDB**: User data and playlist information are stored securely in MongoDB, a popular NoSQL database.
+- **Supabase**: User data and playlist information are stored securely in Supabase, a popular database solution with a simple UI from Firebase.

 ## Getting Started

+Check it out here: https://clone-ify.vercel.app/

 To run Cloneify on your local machine, follow these steps: